Happa1/unit1-2024/project/project1.md

 ## Login System
 My client requires a system to protect her private data, so I set sign up function as I mentioned above.
 Since, we have a signup function, I thought creating login system to utilize that username and password effectively to secure a client's account.
-As you can see in the flow diagram **Fig**, if the client choose a login option in the home option (home_option==2), I defined function called try_login, this function has two inputs of type string, and the output is a boolean representing True if the user logins correctly or False otherwise.
+As you can see in the flow diagram **Fig4**, if the client choose a login option in the home option (home_option==2), I defined function called try_login, this function has two inputs of type string, and the output is a boolean representing True if the user logins correctly or False otherwise.
 This is saved in Login.
 Then in line 3, I opened users.csv file as reading mode, and set vriable data as readlines().
 In line 6, I set Login as False.